What is Share Buyback?

-In this method, cash on the asset side is reduced by 15 million.
-However, treasury stock is treated in a different manner.
-Treasury stock value is calculated at par value rather than cost i.e. 10 million (1 million * $ 10).
+In this method, cash on the asset side will be reduced by 15 million.
+However, treasury stock is treated differently.
+Treasury stock value is calculated at par value rather than at cost, i.e., $ 10 million (1 million shares * $ 10).
 It is deducted from equity.

-The company issued $10 par value stock at $17.
+The company issued a $10 par value stock at $17.
 So, the premium of 7 million (1 million * $(17-10)) needs to be reversed/deducted from the additional paid-in capital.
 Here, the company issued the stock at $17 and bought it back at $15.
 So the loss of 2 million (1 million * $(17-15)) is shown as “Additional Paid-in Capital: Treasury Stock.”
 The loss will be deducted from treasury stock or added to the equity.

-The net effect on asset and equity side is same in both the method.
+The net effect on the asset and equity side is the same in both methods.

 Distribution of Extra Cash

-The share buyback is used as a mechanism to distribute the cash available to the firms.
-The company might have accumulated some extra cash due to lack of attractive reinvestment opportunities in near future.
-The company would not want to disrupt its stable cash dividend schedule for distributing that extra cash.
-So for such occasional event, the company distributes this extra cash to shareholders through the buyback.
+The share buyback is used as a mechanism to distribute the excess cash available with the company.
+This extra cash might have got accumulated as a result of a lack of attractive reinvestment opportunities in the near future.
+The company may not want to disrupt its stable cash dividend schedule for distributing such extra cash.
+So for such an occasional event, the company distributes this extra cash to shareholders through the buyback.
 Hence this also acts as a type of dividend.
 Shareholders will be able to create more value by investing that money anywhere else.

 Support the Stock Undervaluation

 Boosting Financial Ratio

 The company might undertake share buyback to boost financial ratios.
 We have calculated some ratios to see the effect.